-At the start of the COVID-19 pandemic, pregnant women were considered to be an ‘at risk’ group and were advised to shield.
-While the effects of COVID-19 infection during pregnancy are unclear, there is growing evidence to suggest that pregnant women may be at increased risk of becoming seriously unwell if they catch it, particularly in the third trimester.
+At the start of the COVID-19 pandemic, pregnant women and birthing people were considered to be an ‘at risk’ group and were advised to shield.
+While the effects of COVID-19 infection during pregnancy are unclear, there is some evidence to suggest that pregnant people may be at increased risk of becoming seriously unwell if they catch it, particularly in the third trimester.

 What’s happening in this project?

-For several years, our researchers have been asking women to take part in The Early Pregnancy Observational Study (EPOS), which follows women from five weeks of pregnancy through to birth.
-Through this study, our researchers are able to work with many women and gather a vast amount of data.
-As well as recording information about each woman’s clinical history and the outcome of their pregnancy, the researchers collect blood, urine and vaginal samples from the women throughout their pregnancies.
-So far, more than 1,500 women have been included in this study, and more are being recruited.
+For several years, our researchers have been asking women to take part in The Early Pregnancy Observational Study (EPOS), which follows women from five weeks of pregnancy through to miscarriage or birth.
+Through this study, our researchers have been able to work with many women and gather a vast amount of data.
+As well as recording information about each woman’s clinical history and the outcome of her pregnancy, the researchers collect blood, urine and vaginal samples from the women throughout their pregnancies.
+So far, more than 1,500 women have been included in this study.

 What difference will this project make?

-This project will give us a better understanding of how many women are infected with COVID-19 during pregnancy, and whether infection with the virus is linked to miscarriage or other complications later in pregnancy.
+This project will give us a better understanding of how many women and birthing people are infected with COVID-19 during pregnancy, and whether infection with the virus is linked to miscarriage or other complications later in pregnancy.